 Tulsa Fencing FAQ

-Fence Company of Tulsa pros have been building quality fences in the Tulsa, OK area for more than 35 years, we pride ourselves on our quality workmanship with the best materials available.
-Our specialties are cedar, chain link, wrought iron and custom fencing.
-We also offer beautiful automatic electric gates, decorative handrails and retaining walls.
+Fence Company of Tulsa has been building quality fences in the Tulsa, OK area for more than 15 years, we pride ourselves on our quality workmanship with the best materials available.
+Our specialties are wood privacy or semi-private, chain link, round-rail, wrought iron style, pipe and custom fence.
+We also offer automated electric gates and retaining walls.

 Questions for Tulsa Fencing Contractors

-What type of wood does Fence Company of Tulsa use?
+What type of lumber / wood does Fence Company of Tulsa use?

 Do I need to call Okie to mark gas, water, and electric lines?